Why does a graduate student need to be in a college at all?

 What does the MCR do?

 Apart from being a great place to socialise, and meet people outside your department, through a range of activities, the Middle Common Room (both a place and a term meaning all the graduate students in College) also organises research based activities (and a conference) for mutual assistance and encouragement of graduates in College.
-They also provide a useful glossary of terms you might hear used in Oxford.

 Who do I see about funding/money/bank issues?